Rachelslh/Deep_Jazz_with_LSTM_RNN/README.md

 - **Dense Layer**: Outputs the probabilities for the next note in the sequence using a Softmax activation function.

 ## Results
-After training, the model generates jazz solos that are stylistically similar to the training data.
-Here are some sample results:
+After training, the model generates jazz solos that are stylistically similar to the training data using the chords of the training data for post-processing.
+Consequently, the resulting novel sequnces sound very similar to the training data which proves that this is not the best approach to creqte new music sequences.
+You can check a sample from the model results under the Output folder.

-- Sample (to be generated)

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.